immcantation/shazam/docs/topics/createMutabilityMatrix.md

 --------------------

-`createMutabilityMatrix` builds a 5-mer nucleotide mutability model by counting the number of mutations occuring in the center position for all 5-mer motifs.
+`createMutabilityMatrix` builds a 5-mer nucleotide mutability model by counting the number of mutations occurring in the center position for all 5-mer motifs.

 Usage